Tabby concrete: Regions of use

 Limestone to make building lime was not locally available to early settlers, so lime was imported or made from oyster shells.
-Shell middens along the coast were a supply of shells to make tabby, which diffused from two primary centers or hearths: one at Saint Augustine, Florida, and the other at Beaufort, South Carolina.
+Shell middens along the coast were a supply of shells to make tabby, which diffused from two primary centers or hearths: one at St. Augustine, Florida, and the other at Beaufort, South Carolina.

 The British tradition began later (some time close to, but earlier than, 1700, upon introduction of the techniques from Spanish Florida) than the Spanish (1580), and spread far more widely as a building material, reaching at least as far north as Staten Island, New York, where it can be found in the still-standing Abraham Manee House, erected circa 1670.
 Beaufort, South Carolina, was both the primary center for British tabby and the location of the earliest British tabby in the southeastern US.
 It was here that the British tradition first developed, and from this hearth tabby eventually spread throughout the sea island district.

 Herbert Eugene Bolton, John Tate Lanning, and other historians believed, from the mid-19th century into the middle of the 20th century, that tabby ruins in coastal Georgia and northeastern Florida were the remains of Spanish missions, even though local residents had earlier identified the ruins as those of late-18th century plantation buildings.
 The fact that the ruins were of structures built after the establishment of the Georgia Colony by Great Britain was not fully accepted by historians until late in the 20th century.
 With the exception of St. Augustine and, possibly, a few other important places, Spanish mission buildings were built with wooden posts supporting the roof and walls of palmetto thatch, wattle and daub or planks, or left open.

 The LaPointe Krebs House, also known as the Old Spanish Fort (Pascagoula, Mississippi) is an extant tabby structure on the U.S. Gulf of Mexico.
 The house was constructed in 1757 in Louisiane, during the French Colonial period.

 Tabby was used in the West Indies, including the islands of Antigua and Barbados.